slowernews/wisdom-tldr/chapters/introduction.md

 - In the absence of such an outlet, masculine energy collapses.
 Men lose their sense of drive, purpose, and self-respect, and their standards, hardihood, and discipline atrophy.
 A slide into restlessness, vice, malaise, and outright depression is often the result.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
 - If you aren’t happy on the journey you won’t be happy at the destination.
-= fazer links para quase todo o livro, se e introducao devia estar relacionado com o resto.
+- fazer links para quase todo o livro, se e introducao devia estar relacionado com o resto.
--->
+- The secret of joy is the mastery of pain. – Anaïs Nin -->

 > *'Happiness is when what you think, what you say, and what you do are in harmony.' --  Mahatma Gandhi*